Base10 Partners launches $137 million early-stage AI startup fund

 Base10 has made a total of 10 investments thus far, primarily in companies in Silicon Valley but also in transportation companies in Brazil and Mexico.

-Investments made thus far include Shipwell and RoadSync, startups looking to automate logistics, and birth control delivery company The Pill Club.
+Previous investments include Shipwell and RoadSync, startups looking to automate logistics, and birth control delivery company The Pill Club.

 Base10 Partners is headquartered in San Francisco and currently has four employees, a company spokesperson told VentureBeat in an email.